MrChrisJoy/mrchrisjoy.github.io/_notes/math1231-maple-lab.md

 categories: unsw
 ---

-**Disclaimer: These notes are in no way affiliated with UNSW's School of Mathematics nor UNSW's MathSoc.
+These solutions have been extracted from the 2016s2 maple lab practice test.
+These notes are in no way affiliated with UNSW's School of Mathematics nor UNSW's MathSoc.
 I highly recommend you try doing the practice questions yourself and use these notes if your really stuck.
 Maple 18 was used to generate the solutions.
 <br><br><br>
 <hr><br><strong>Q1 Solution:</strong>